 - Local: Local eggs are not necessarily from the farm down the street.
 Any eggs labeled “local” can be from farms up to 400 miles away.

 - Free-range.
-Per USDA standards, free-range means the same as cage-free, with one exception.
+Moreover, per USDA standards, free-range means the same as cage-free, with one exception.
 Free-range hens must also have access to the outside.
 Access could mean a door that is left open for the chickens to exit.
 The hens do not have to go outside, but as long as they have access, their eggs can be labeled free-range.
 Furthermore, “outside” can be a cement lot devoid of any dirt, grass or bugs for the hens to enjoy.
-Many times, the hens do not utilize the access door to the outside.
+Additionally, many times, the hens do not utilize the access door to the outside.

 - Omega-3 enriched.
 Eggs that are labeled “omega-3 enriched” are from hens that have had omega-3 oil added to their feed.
 These hens may likely be crowded into cages.
 There are no other standards for this specification.
 Eating omega-3 enriched eggs may help you to get more omega-3 oil into your diet.